 While you’re at it, make sure your guests are drinking in true Oktoberfest style, with glassware to match.
 Search German beer steins online, and you’ll find bougie, authentic German steins along with more affordable options.
 If you want to go “extra,” may we recommend snagging a few Das Boots?

 Tip No. 4: Don’t forget, Oktoberfest event ideas MUST include German food to nosh.

 Tip No. 5: Transport guests to Germany with an Oktoberfest-inspired ambiance.

-Here’s your opportunity to really make your event memorable!
-Ocktoberfest décor is essential, so create your very own beer garden with rustic wood accents, picnic tables, blue and white checked flags, and linens, antique tapestries, and German flags and crests.
-String up clear decorative lights above your gathering area (this looks especially cool outside!), and if flowers are your thing, seek out blue cornflowers, the national flower of Germany.
+Oktoberfest décor is essential to really make your event memorable!
+So, create your very own beer garden with rustic wood accents, picnic tables, blue & white checkered flags, along with linens, antique tapestries, and German flags and crests.
+String up clear decorative lights above your gathering area (this looks especially cool outside!).
+If flowers are your thing, seek out blue cornflowers, the national flower of Germany.